gadicc/node-yahoo-finance2/docs/modules/historical.md

 when *all* fields are `null`.
 If you come across a case where only some fields are null, an error will be thrown - in that case, please let us know what symbol and date it happened on.

+### Errors

+* `HTTPError: Not Found`

+  You'll get this error if you try query that a symbol that doesn't exist.
+  **If a stock gets delisted, a previously valid symbol will stop working!**
+  *This includes periods for when the stock WAS listed*.
+ALL DATA will no longer be available.
+This is how Yahoo treats delisted stocks and there is nothing we can do about it.